Requirements for the History of Art Major

 2) In the case of languages not represented at Hopkins, art history majors with strong existing competence in a language may arrange to demonstrate proficiency by completing a research paper in an upper-level art history course, one that incorporates substantial research and/or the use and translation of primary sources in the language in question.
 This option can only be taken with the express consent of a supervising faculty member in the History of Art and with the approval of the Director of Undergraduate Studies.

-Note: Students who complete the department’s language requirement by either placing into an upper-level course, or by placing out of the requirement entirely, do not earn academic credits for the instruction levels they have bypassed.
+Note: Students who complete the department’s language requirement by placing into and taking an upper-level course, or through alternate avenues, do not earn academic credits for the instruction levels they have bypassed.

 Those planning to continue to graduate school in the history of art should discuss which language(s) to pursue with their adviser and/or the Director of Undergraduate Studies.